NWhitely/onestudio/MVP_Outline.md

 3. **Booking System**
    - Clients can book available time slots.
-   - Instructors can confirm bookings.
+   - Instructors can view and manage bookings.

 4. **Payment Integration**
-   - Process payments for bookings using Stripe.
+   - Process payments for bookings using Stripe (or another payment gateway).

 5. **Notifications**
-   - Send email notifications for bookings and cancellations.
+   - Send email and/or SMS notifications for bookings, cancellations, and reminders.

+---

+## Non-Functional Requirements
+1. **Performance:**
+   - The system should support up to 1,000 concurrent users during peak hours.
+   - Responses from the API should have a latency of less than 200ms.

+2. **Scalability:**
+   - The architecture should allow for easy scaling to support thousands of users globally.

+3. **Security:**
+   - Encrypt all sensitive data in transit using HTTPS.
+   - Store passwords securely using bcrypt hashing.

+4. **Reliability:**
+   - The system should have 99.9% uptime.

+---

+## User Roles and Permissions
+1. **Roles:**
+   - **Instructor:** Can create gigs, manage bookings, and view reviews.
+   - **Client:** Can book gigs, leave reviews, and message instructors.
+   - **Admin:** Can manage all users, gigs, and bookings.

+2. **Permissions:**
+   - Instructors can only access and modify their own gigs and bookings.
+   - Clients can only access their bookings and reviews.
+   - Admins have full access to all data.

+---

 ## User Stories
+1. **User Management:**
-1. **As a user, I want to register for an account so that I can use the platform.**
+   - As a user, I want to register for an account so that I can use the platform.
+   - As an instructor, I want to manage my profile so that clients can see my qualifications.

+2. **Calendar Management:**
-2. **As an instructor, I want to create and manage my availability so that clients can book lessons with me.**
+   - As an instructor, I want to set my availability so that clients can book lessons with me.
-3. **As a client, I want to view available time slots and book a lesson with an instructor.**
+   - As a client, I want to view available time slots so that I can book a lesson.

+3. **Booking System:**
+   - As a client, I want to book a lesson so that I can learn from an instructor.
+   - As an instructor, I want to manage my bookings so that I can stay organized.

+4. **Payment Integration:**
-4. **As a client, I want to make a payment for a booking using my credit card.**
+   - As a client, I want to pay securely for a lesson so that I can confirm my booking.

+5. **Notifications:**
-5. **As a user, I want to receive email notifications for bookings and cancellations.**
+   - As a user, I want to receive reminders about my upcoming bookings so that I don’t miss them.

+---

 ## API Endpoints
 1. **User Registration**
    - `POST /api/register`
-   - Registers a new user.
+   - **Request:**
+     ```json
+     {
+       "email": "user@example.com",
+       "password": "securepassword",
+       "username": "user123"
+     }
+     ```
+   - **Response:**
+     ```json
+     {
+       "id": 1,
+       "email": "user@example.com",
+       "username": "user123",
+       "token": "jwt-token"
+     }
+     ```

 2. **User Login**
    - `POST /api/login`
-   - Authenticates a user and returns a token.

 3. **Create/Update/Delete Availability**
    - `POST /api/availability`
    - `PUT /api/availability/:id`
    - `DELETE /api/availability/:id`
-   - Manages instructor availability.

 4. **View Available Time Slots**
    - `GET /api/availability`
-   - Returns a list of available time slots.

 5. **Book Appointment**
    - `POST /api/bookings`
-   - Books a time slot.

 6. **Payment Processing**
    - `POST /api/payments`
-   - Processes payments using Stripe.

 7. **Send Notifications**
    - `POST /api/notifications`

-   - Sends email notifications.
+> **Placeholder:** Flesh out the request and response formats for all endpoints.

+---

 ## Database Schema
 1. **User**